Altinity/clickhouse-regression/clickhouse_keeper/README.md

 ./perfomance.py --clickhouse-binary-list=docker://altinity/clickhouse-server:23.3.5.10.altinitytest --clickhouse-binary-list=docker://clickhouse/clickhouse-server:22.8 --test-to-end -o classic
 ```

-2) To test the only one coordination cluster configuration you can add `--only` setting
+2) To test the only one coordination cluster configuration `--only` setting can be added.

 Example to test Clickhouse Keeper `mixed one node` coordination cluster configuration for vanilla `22.8` ClickHouse version: